rischanlab/indexed_journals/README.md

 ### List of Indexed Journals and Conferences [SCI, SCIE, Scopus, etc]
 This repo just for collecting the list of indexed journals and conferences.
-Hopefully this repo will be benefits for all of us.
+Hopefully, this repo will be benefits for all of us.
 :)

 ### Contributions